-This bill proposes the addition of a new section, 49-2-1007, to the Code of West Virginia, which establishes the felony crime of selling or bartering a child for adoption.
-Under this new provision, any individual or group found guilty of such actions would face severe penalties, including a fine of up to $5,000 and imprisonment for a maximum of 14 years.
-Additionally, the bill prohibits the placement of children for adoption by any unlicensed person or organization, categorizing such actions as misdemeanors with specific penalties outlined for violations.
+This bill aims to amend the Code of West Virginia by introducing a new section, 49-2-1007, which establishes the felony crime of selling or bartering a child for adoption.
+It stipulates that any individual or group found guilty of such actions will face severe penalties, including fines of up to $5,000 and imprisonment for a maximum of 14 years.
+Additionally, the bill prohibits the placement of children for adoption by any unlicensed person or organization, defining specific actions that would constitute a misdemeanor, such as advertising for adoption services or obtaining children for adoption without the proper licensing.

 Statutes affected: Introduced Version: 49-2-1007